svensevenslow/syncstorage-rs/README.md

 ## Local Setup

 1. Follow the instructions below to use either MySQL or Spanner as your DB.
-2. Now `cp config/local.example.toml config/local.toml`.
-Open `config/local.toml` and make sure you have the desired settings configured.
+2. Now `cp config/dev.example.toml config/dev.toml`.
+Open `config/dev.toml` and make sure you have the desired settings configured.
 For a complete list of available configuration options, check out [docs/config.md](docs/config.md).
-3. `make run_local` starts the server in debug mode, using your new `local.toml` file for config options.
+3. `make run` starts the server in debug mode, using your new `dev.toml` file for config options.
 Or, simply `cargo run` with your own config options provided as env vars.
 4. Visit `http://localhost:8000/__heartbeat__` to make sure the server is running.

 ### MySQL